Jewish Labour Movement: Training

-Following its 2016 restructuring, JLM offered training on antisemitism awareness to Constituency Labour Parties.

-In 2018, the JLM refused to provide antisemitism awareness training to those subject to disciplinary proceedings as they did not believe training was an appropriate sanction.

-In August 2018, the JLM refused to offer training at the Party's annual conference, after disagreeing with the Party leadership over its content.
+Following its restructuring in 2016, the Jewish Labour Movement began offering antisemitism awareness training to Constituency Labour Parties.
+In 2018, the organisation declined to provide such training to individuals who were subject to disciplinary proceedings, stating that it did not consider training to be an appropriate disciplinary sanction.
+In August 2018, the Jewish Labour Movement withdrew from providing training at the Labour Party's annual conference following disagreements with the party leadership regarding the proposed content.

-In March 2019, the JLM suspended their training programme.
-JLM said that their role had been undermined after the Labour Party announced it planned to enrol staff and members of the National Executive Committee and National Constitutional Committee on a short course on antisemitism being developed by the Pears Institute for the Study of Antisemitism, despite Labour's stated intention of consulting Jewish communal organisations prior to its implementation.
-In July 2019, JLM suspended a member who had continued to provide training on antisemitism.
+In March 2019, the Jewish Labour Movement suspended its antisemitism training programme.
+The organisation stated that its role had been undermined after the Labour Party announced plans to enrol staff and members of the National Executive Committee and National Constitutional Committee on an antisemitism course developed by the Pears Institute for the Study of Antisemitism, despite previously indicating that Jewish communal organisations would be consulted.

-In July 2019, the JLM refused to collaborate with the Labour Party in developing educational materials on antisemitism.

-In June 2020, the JLM said they would not undertake antisemitism training for all Labour staff, as Keir Starmer had requested, while "staff who were central to the failure to deal with antisemitism under Mr Corbyn remained in their jobs".
+In July 2019, the Jewish Labour Movement suspended a member who continued to provide antisemitism training independently.
+During the same month, it declined to collaborate with the Labour Party on the development of educational materials relating to antisemitism.
+In June 2020, the organisation stated that it would not provide antisemitism training for all Labour Party staff, as requested by party leader Keir Starmer, citing concerns that staff allegedly involved in earlier failures to address antisemitism remained in their roles.

-In mid-July 2021, Labour's National Executive Committee announced that all prospective Labour candidates would be trained by the Jewish Labour Movement to deal with anti-Semitism.
-The Jewish Labour Movement also welcomed the NEC's decision to ban four alleged far left factions, namely Resist, Labour Against the Witchhunt, the Labour in Exile Network and Socialist Appeal, during that same meeting.
+In 2021, the Labour Party's National Executive Committee announced that all prospective Labour candidates would receive antisemitism training delivered by the Jewish Labour Movement.
+At the same meeting, the Jewish Labour Movement welcomed the National Executive Committee's decision to ban the organisations Resist, Labour Against the Witchhunt, the Labour in Exile Network, and Socialist Appeal.